 1. The cover letter for routine CAP inspection reports should conform to the guidance given for other baseline inspections, but it should also contain a brief description of the team’s overall conclusion regarding the effectiveness of the licensee’s CAP.
 Refer to IMC 0611 Exhibit 4, “Inspection Report Cover Letter Templates” for additional guidance on cover letters.

 2. The summary of issues for this report should contain the team’s overall assessment of the licensee’s CAP, on the basis of both the annual team inspection and routine baseline inspections.
-This overall assessment should also be placed in CIPIMS as an observation.
+This overall assessment should also be placed in the Construction Inspection Program Information Management System (CIPIMS) as an observation.

 3. The inspection report should contain an assessment for each of the inspection requirements as follows.